Continue reading from previous page …

 7-10.
 John C. Bogle, The Little Book of Common Sense Investing: The Only Way to Guarantee Your Fair Share of Stock Market Returns, 2007, p.
 37. ↩

-Smart Investing Rule #8: Minimize taxes
+Smart Investing for Beginners Rule #8: Minimize taxes

 8-1.
 This topic is discussed more completely in this wiki article: Principles of Tax-Efficient Fund Placement